 5. Highlight your customers.
 Testimonials and those who deliver them are valuable currency in business and the basis for your professional reputation.
 The first step is to know what people are saying about you.
 Positive word of mouth, combined with industry success, provides a potent mix of creative content that, once shared in blogs, further extends your brand and reputation and, at the same time, supports and highlights important clients.
 For example, a business specializing in bathroom remodels may want to take “before and after” photos of a recently completed job (with permission) and complete at least one blog post about the client, what she wanted, what the company did, the budget and, of course, the results.

 To maximize the benefits of your blog, it is important for it to remain active, fresh and engaging.
 When content seems absent, just look around for inspiration.
 Leverage graphics, video, testimonials, topical news and even your FAQs to support all business areas.
-To learn more about how to both support and extend the reach of your neatly crafted blog across social media, download Axia’s free social media management guide.
+To learn more about how to both support and extend the reach of your neatly crafted blog across social media, download Axia’s social media management guide.

 Wendy Bulawa Agudelo has more than 15 years of experience in technology, business, consumer and non-profit public relations.
 In addition to serving on the Massachusetts Down Syndrome Congress PR Task Force, Wendy enjoys cooking and rooting for her favorite New England teams.